 Middle school teachers (grades 7-8) shall have an unassigned period daily equal to one instructional period but not less than fifty (50) minutes, whichever is greater.
-Middle school teachers shall have a minimum of two hours per week of common planning time in increments of not less than forty (40) minutes.
-High school teachers shall have one hour per week of common planning time after school.
+Middle school teachers (Calcutt 7-8) shall have common planning time every other week after school for one hour if the schedule committee is not able to create sufficient job-embedded common planning time during the school day.
+High school teachers shall have one hour every other_week of common planning time after school.
 Meetings will begin within 15 minutes of the end of the school day.